 Special requirements for filing the accounts

-As previously listed, the company which registers a branch in Gibraltar will need to provide adequate documentation concerning its financial situation.
+As previously listed, the company that registers a branch in Gibraltar will need to provide adequate documentation concerning its financial situation.
 The following rules apply according to the parent company’s country of origin:

 - For the registration of an EU company branch: the filing of the accounts with the bank registration application is mandatory in all cases; these companies are also ones that need to file accounts in their country of origin;

 - In case of the registration of a non-EU company branch: when the company is incorporated outside the EU it will file accounts if the parent company is required to file these accounts in its state of origin.

 Simply put, all parent companies that are required by law to file accounts in their country of origin will also be asked to disclose these accounts as part of the initial documentation when they choose to set up a branch in Gibraltar.

 A company that is not required to disclose its accounts in its country of origin will not be required to submit its accounts upon the registration of the branch, however, it will have a period of 13 months, after the end of the accounting reference period, to file these accounting documents.

 The Registrar will accept the copies of the accounts prepared for the parent company in the format that is accepted in the parent company’s home country, even if this format is different from that accepted in Gibraltar.